 An apprentice who fails an assessment method, and therefore the EPA in the first instance, will be required to re-sit or re-take any failed assessment methods only.
-If the apprentice fails the project, they will be required to revise the project in line with the independent assessor's feedback.
+Apprentices may not need to complete a different project where a re-sit/re-take is required but may need to either re-work their project report and/or presentation.

-The timescales for a re-sit/re-take are agreed between the employer and EPAO.
+The timescales for a re-sit or re-take are agreed between the employer and EPAO.
 A re-sit is typically taken within 3 months of the EPA outcome notification.
 The timescale for a re-take is dependent on how much re-training is required and is typically taken within 6 months of the EPA outcome notification.
-All assessment methods must be taken within a 6-month period, otherwise the entire EPA will need to be re-sat/re-taken, unless in the opinion of the EPAO exceptional circumstances apply outside the control of the apprentice or their employer.
+All assessment methods must be taken within a 6-month period, otherwise the entire EPA will need to be re-sat or re-taken, unless in the opinion of the EPAO exceptional circumstances apply outside the control of the apprentice or their employer.